secretstartups/handbook/sites/handbook/source/handbook/marketing/readmes/sanmiayotunde.html.md

 ---
 layout: markdown_page
-title: Sanmi Ayotunde Ajanaku's README
+title: "Sanmi Ayotunde Ajanaku's README"
-description: Learn more about Sanmi's personality and how to work with him.
+description: "Learn more about Sanmi's personality and how to work with him."

 ---
 ## On this page